Giuseppe Orsi: Trial

 Orsi and Spagnolini went on trial in Milan on 5 June 2013, on charges of fraud and corruption.
 According to the Wall Street Journal, the case had "convulsed" Finmeccanica because it "risked worsening its relationship" with a major client, the Indian government.
 In January 2014, the Indian government canceled its helicopter deal with AgustaWestland.

 In July 2014, prosecutors asked that Orsi be sentenced to six years in prison for paying bribes.
-According to a September 2014 report in The Hindu, an investigation by Indian authorities had determined that around €60 million had been paid by AgustaWestland to clinch the Indian sale, with Christian Michel receiving €30 million, Orsi €12 million, and the rest going to Haschke and Gerosa to pass on to persons in India.
+According to a September 2014 report in The Hindu, an investigation by Indian authorities had determined that around €60 million had been paid by AgustaWestland to clinch the Indian sale, with Christian Michel receiving €30 million, Orsi €12 million, and the rest going to Haschke and Gerosa to pass on to people in India.
 Indian investigators had also reportedly determined that Orsi and Spagnolini later "entered into engineering contracts with two companies IDS Infotech and IDS Tunisia as a 'subterfuge' to pay kickbacks to middlemen and public servants in India."

 On 30 September, in his final summation, Orsi's defence lawyer Ennio Amodio said that Orsi was innocent of all charges.
 Amodio said, "Orsi believed his role was to clean up old corruption and to do this he got rid of 40 people," including Borgogni, and insisted that Borgogni had only levelled accusations against Orsi "because he had been ousted by Orsi."
 On 9 October 2014, Orsi and Spagnolini were both sentenced to two years in prison for false bookkeeping and acquitted of international corruption in the helicopter case.

+On 16 December 2016, the Italian Supreme Court (Corte di Cassazione) annulled the verdict and ordered a retrial.
+On 8 January 2018, following the new appeal trial, Orsi was acquitted of both international corruption and false invoicing charges.
+The acquittal was confirmed by the Supreme Court the following year.